 (Page 156, Mukunda Prabhu, ‘All of us should hear Prabhupada’)

-Here Mukunda completely agrees with TFO and contradicts the author regarding the definition of Diksa.
+Here Mukunda completely agrees with TFO and contradicts NPD regarding the definition of Diksa.
 Mukunda agrees that the ‘transmission of knowledge’ is what PERFECTLY corresponds with the sastric definitions of Diksa.
 Thus the definition given in TFO is COMPLETE.